-It’s a session that takes place during the first 48 hours of a newborn’s life.
-It aims to capture many of the early moments and special firsts, before they leave the hospital to head home and start life with their family.
+It’s a newborn session that takes place during the first 48 hours of a baby’s life.
+This special type of photo session aims to capture many of the early moments and special firsts, before the newborn baby leaves the hospital to head home and start life with their family.

 Claire Eastman is a Click Love Grow Advanced Photography Course graduate, and since graduating, she has gone on to create Claire Eastman Photography.
-She’s captured more Fresh 48 sessions than you can poke a set of forceps at, so if you want to do a Fresh 48 session, read on to learn her essential tips for success!
+She’s captured more Fresh 48 newborn sessions than you can poke a set of forceps at, so if you want to find out how she’s doing it, read on to learn her essential tips for success!

 “I love meeting new families and observing a fleeting part of their lives that they will never get back.
 I feel honoured that they include me in a time that is so precious, emotional and life changing.
 If you’re thinking about shooting one yourself, I hope my tips help you over the line!”

-I ask hubby/partner to do a little de-clutter of the room before I arrive, or I do it myself.
-I have this conversation with the parents when they book me, explaining it reduces distractions in photos.
+Before shooting a Fresh 48 session, I always ask hubby/partner to do a little declutter of the room before I arrive, or I do it myself.
+I have this conversation with mom and dad when they book me, explaining it reduces distractions in photos.

 That being said, I don’t want to make it so perfect that we lose context.
 I mostly remove rubbish and neaten the bed.

 I love to capture the real, raw and honest moments that a baby’s birth brings when they enter the world.
 For that reason I try not to interfere too much, and a Fresh 48 documentary style is the best approach.

 I move around photographing moments as they unfold, and what I start with tends to be prompted by whatever is happening in the room when I first arrive.

 I will also often just sit back and observe, and snap all the in between moments.
 These are my favourite, and I absolutely love getting home and uploading my photos to see what surprises I may have captured.